DoD Cyber Scholarship Program

 • BS – Computing and Information Science – concentration in Cybersecurity

-The DoD CySP is utilizing a partnership program between specific National Centers of Academic Excellence in Cybersecurity (NCAE-Cs) and the JCAC program.
-The DoD CySP cannot assist interested military service members with acceptance to the JCAC program.
+The DoD CSA is utilizing a partnership program between specific National Centers of Academic Excellence in Cybersecurity (NCAE-Cs) and the JCAC program.
+The DoD CSA cannot assist interested military service members with acceptance to the JCAC program.
 Additional NCAE-Cs may be added in the future.

-The following NCAE-C community college has elected to participate in this year’s DoD CySP retention program:
+The following NCAE-C community colleges have elected to participate in this year’s DoD CSA retention program:

 Eastern New Mexico University, Ruidoso Campus; Associate of Applied Science – Information Systems Cybersecurity